A dynamical systems perspective on the thermodynamics of late-time cosmology: Acknowledgments

 \section{Acknowledgments}

 We thank Kinjalk Lochan for his helpful comments and suggestions.
 The research of HSS is supported by the Core Research Grant CRG/2021/003053 from the Science and Engineering Research Board (SERB), India.
 DM thanks Raman Research Institute for support through postdoctoral fellowship.
+HSS thanks Raman Research Institute for the hospitality.